 The Bridge of Wester crosses the Water of Wester, which flows from the Loch of Wester out to the sea.
 There’s a bit of a theme with the names, there.
 Technically, these days, the Bridge of Wester is actually four bridges ― old and new road bridges plus two others related to an undersea pipeline fabrication works.

-The latest bridge is a lifting bridge comprising two spans with a central pier in the river.
+The latest bridge is a bascule bridge comprising two spans with a central pier in the river.
 One of the spans passes over a narrow-gauge railway (which itself occupies one of the works bridges) and it is that span that can open to allow large pipeline apparatus to pass underneath.
-Strangely, there are no warning signs or lights pertaining to the swing bridge.
+Strangely, there are no warning signs or lights pertaining to the bascule bridge.

 The pipeline fabrication works is operated by Subsea 7, a Luxembourgish company with its head office in London (a situation brought about via its creation through corporate mergers).